jvican/sbt-release-early/README.md

 * Use git and have it in the `PATH`.
 * Have a [Bintray](https://github.com/sbt/sbt-bintray) account.
-* Remove plugins on which `sbt-release-early` already depends on.

 To synchronize your artifacts with Maven Central, you need a [Sonatype](https://www.sonatype.com/) account.
 This feature is optional, but enabled by default for releases via tag.